 Without enforcement, voluntary corporate commitments are unlikely to halt rising deforestation, and these commitments may mislead investors more than they protect forests.
 With a range of ways companies could hide deforestation risks, whistleblowers will be crucial in revealing hidden deforestation risks, as well as corruption that enables them.

 While individuals with knowledge of fraud or corruption often face significant obstacles to reporting locally, whistleblowers around the world can use powerful U.S. whistleblowers laws to confidentially report to U.S. law enforcement.
-The Dodd-Frank Act allows whistleblowers both in the U.S. and abroad to confidentially report companies publicly listed on the New York Stock Exchange who mislead investors about material risks.
-If companies continue to use deceptive no deforestation pledges while contributing to deforestation, whistleblowers could turn to the Dodd-Frank Act.
+The Dodd-Frank Act allows whistleblowers both in the U.S. and abroad to confidentially report companies who violate U.S. federal securities laws.
+If companies mislead investors about their role in deforestation, whistleblowers could turn to the Dodd-Frank Act.

 Whistleblowers can also use the Foreign Corrupt Practices Act to confidentially report bribery that enables companies to hide deforestation.
 The FCPA is extremely broad in scope and applicable worldwide.
 It applies to all U.S. or foreign companies required to file periodic reports with the U.S. Securities and Exchange Commission, and it extends to a company’s employees, officers, stockholders, and agents such as third-party actors, distributors, and consultants.